 A plot by the KKK to murder the Black Student Union President, Patrice Dumas.

-Footage of the University of Virginia demonstration where Heather Heyer was killed in 2017 – run down by white supremacists as she protests against them.
+Next, footage of the University of Virginia demonstration where Heather Heyer was killed in 2017 – run down by White supremacists as she protests against them.

 Trump’s face saying his now all-too notorious words after the University of Virginia tragedy: “You also have people who are very fine people.”

 The real David Duke today, empowered by Trump: “This is the first step towards something Trump alluded to in his campaign; the first step towards taking America back.”